alyboba/cfms-website.github.io/src/site/_news/cfms-response-to-the-federal-health-committee-report-which-supports-a-national-pharmacare-plan.md

 ---
 title: >-
-  CFMS Response to the Federal Health Committee Report which supports a National Pharmacare Plan
+  PRESS RELEASE: CFMS Response to the Federal Health Committee Report which supports a National Pharmacare Plan
 date: 2018-04-28 00:00:00
 description: >-
   After two years of consultations, the federal Standing Committee on Health